shibapm/Rocket/README.md

 ## Next steps

-- [X] Show the scripts output on the stdout
 - [X] Add a step to execute script files written in swift
-- [ ] Add a step to execute ruby code
 - [X] Add a step to comment the dev dependencies on the `Package.swift`
 - [ ] Add a step to create Github releases